iynehz/perl5-Chart-GGPlot/README.md

 `examples` directory is able to work now.
 And its API can change without notice.

+Besides, it heavily depends on my [Alt::Data::Frame::ButMore](https://metacpan.org/pod/Alt::Data::Frame::ButMore) library, which is also experimental.

 # DESCRIPTION

 This Chart-GGPlot library is an implementation of